-The following list outlines the high-level tasks to develop and run a mapping to read, write, and process hierarchical data in complex files.
+The following is an outline of the high-level tasks to develop and run a mapping to read, write, and process hierarchical data in complex files.

 Create a connection.

 Create a connection to access data in complex files based on the file storage.